Good Pizza, Great Pizza: Release

 Good Pizza, Great Pizza was initially released for iOS on December 2, 2014, Android devices on February 6, 2015, and for Amazon devices via Fire OS on June 23, 2016.
 Published by PM Studios, a port for Nintendo Switch was released on September 3, 2020.
 The game entered early access for macOS and Windows via Steam in 2018 and was fully released on January 6, 2023.

 In 2020, TapBlaze announced the Nintendo Switch release at the New Game+ Expo.
 A limited number of physical editions were also released, including a steelbook and a plush.

 On February 27, 2025, Good Coffee, Great Coffee, a spin-off game for iOS and Android devices was released.
 It has a similar gameplay and aesthetics, but it is placed in a coffeehouse instead of a pizzeria.
 There is also another spoof of CNN called Coffee News Station (CNS).

 Reception

 Good Pizza, Great Pizza has received generally favorable reviews from both critics and players.
 AppAdvice praised the game for its "eccentric and full of personality" art style, intuitive controls, and engaging challenge, noting that it effectively simulates the experience of running a pizzeria.
 On Metacritic, the iOS version has a user score of 7.4 out of 10, based on 16 user ratings, indicating mixed or average reviews.

 Awards

 Good Pizza, Great Pizza received an honorable mention at the MENA Games Industry Awards for 'Best Arabic Localization' at the Dubai GameExpo Summit 2024.

+Good Pizza, Great Pizza received the NYX Game Awards 2024 Gold Winner in the 'PC Game - Best Visual Art' and 'PC Game - Best Character Design' categories.